input-output-hk/atala-prism/prism-backend/infra/readme.md

 * You will need to have the `PGPASSWORD` with the RDS postgres password, otherwise, the scripts will fail, ask someone from the team to share the password and run `export PGPASSWORD=thepassword` before running the `prism.sh` script.

 ### Changing either the docker image or database used by an environment
-Circleci will automatically build and push docker images for the CVP components.
+Circleci will automatically build and push docker images for the PRISM components.
 If you want to do this manually, the root `build.sc` file now contains targets to do this.
 * `sbt connector/dockerBuildAndPush`.
 The docker image that gets pushed will have a tag with the following format: `<branch name prefix>-<revision count>-<sha>`.
 * The prism.sh script, which you should use to invoke terraform, understands this convention.
 It will try to configure your environment in the following way: